How might we encourage users to get more useful insights into MRR Movements chart?

 Deliver

-After releasing this feature, we received positive comments on social media.
-Additionally, one of our users was inspired by this feature and developed a Google Sheets plugin based on it.
+The feature received positive responses on social media, and one user was inspired to build a Google Sheets plugin based on it.

 We witnessed a 150% increase in the number of saved charts, and a 35% surge in the number of active users compared to the previous figures.